-Every summer, my girls and I host a charity lemonade stand to benefit The Confetti Foundation, which supplies birthday party kits to children who are spending their birthday in the hospital.
+It’s become our summer tradition for the girls and I to host a charity lemonade stand to benefit The Confetti Foundation, which supplies birthday party kits to children who are spending their birthday in the hospital.
+We’ve got a process pretty well down, so today I’m sharing our best tips on how to plan a lemonade stand.

 • Lemonade stand banner